temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

    ordinarily do this when making code changes, you can do it without changing anything for the sake of this example.
-Update the `BuildID` field from your `worker.Options{}` declaration to reflect the new `revision-yymmdd+1` Versiom and restart your Worker once again, then re-run your Workflow starter.
+Update the `BuildID` field from your `worker.Options{}` declaration to reflect the new `revision-yymmdd+1` Version and restart your Worker once again, then re-run your Workflow starter.
 You should observe that both Worker Build IDs are compatible and able to process the Workflow.